louridas/hadoop-shortest-paths/README.md

 # Hadoop Shortest Paths

 A minimal Hadoop implementation of the single-source shortest paths problem.
-The solution follows (not slavishly) the algorithm described in Jimmy Lin and Chris Dyer, "Data-Intensive Text Processing with MapReduce", published by Morgan and Claypool, 2010.
-For a detailed explanation of how the algorithm works, check the original publication.
+The solution is based on the algorithm described in Jimmy Lin and Chris Dyer, "Data-Intensive Text Processing with MapReduce", published by Morgan and Claypool, 2010.
+For a detailed explanation of how the algorithm works, check the original publication, but note that the implemented algorithm has some differences compared to the original one.
 The following is a brief overview of the implementation choices.

 ## Input Format